 7.11.
-The area around a moving conveyance is not normally designated as a controlled area or supervised area, but areas within a conveyance might be designated as such.
+The area around a moving conveyance is not normally designated as a controlled area or supervised area, but areas within a conveyance might be considered as such by applying measures similar to those that are applicable in a controlled area or in a supervised area.
 For storage in transit, controlled areas and supervised areas are commonly designated.
 However, for scheduled and non-scheduled stops and overnight stops during road transport, such areas are not normally designated.
 Instead, other measures should be implemented, such as parking a vehicle carrying a package containing radioactive material away from areas that are regularly occupied by members of the public.